 Porcelain Insulators

 Porcelain insulators, a staple in Newell's product lineup, provide mechanical strength for EHV substation applications or as a distribution stand off - as you see in the picture above.
+Porcelain and glass insulators, known for their distinct characteristics and applications in power transmission and distribution systems, have been utilized historically since the telegraph era.
 These insulators are produced from a blend of kaolin, feldspar, and quartz, undergoing a rigorous firing process to achieve outstanding strength and insulation performance.
 Their resistance to chemical corrosion and electrical surface tracking makes them ideal for use in lightly contaminated environments.
 For the most demanding environments, Newell’s semi-conductive glaze insulators meet the challenge.
 Newell's dedication to maintaining a comprehensive stock ensures that customers benefit from short lead times, making Newell a preferred choice for reliable porcelain insulators.

 Polymer Insulators